Earthquake rocks Indonesia's Papua

 JAKARTA: A 6.1-magnitude earthquake hit Papua, in eastern Indonesia Sunday (Dec 16), US seismologists said, but no tsunami warning was issued.

-The quake was about 158km south-southwest of the province's capital Jayapura at 6:42 pm (0942 GMT), at a depth of 61km, according to the US Geological Survey.
+The quake was about 158km south-southwest of the province's capital Jayapura at 6.42pm local time (0942 GMT), at a depth of 61km, according to the US Geological Survey.

 The quake was felt in Jayapura, but residents didn't panic, a military spokesman said.